-Figure ES-6 summarizes the projected future performance for pavement and bridge assets on the National Highway System (NHS).
+Figure ES-5 summarizes the projected future performance for pavement and bridge assets on the National Highway System (NHS).
+Projections indicate that National Performance Measure (NPM) targets for both pavement and bridge assets will be met over the 10-year period.